John Edward (civil servant): European campaigning

 He contributed a chapter on "Soft power in hard times" to the 2017 IPPR publication, "Scotland, the UK and Brexit: A guide to the future".
+In 2023, he wrote for Encompass Europe on the 25th anniversary of devolution and the European Union.

 He was a Liberal Democrat candidate in the 2019 European Parliament election in the United Kingdom, for the Scotland region.

 Other activities

 John Edward served on the Presiding Officer of the Scottish Parliament's Commission on Parliamentary Reform which produced a Report on how the Scottish Parliament can engage better with the people of Scotland and how its work can be improved to deliver better scrutiny in 2017.

 He was a member of the Steel Commission on “Moving Towards Federalism” from 2003 to 2006, and a member of the Campbell Commission on “Home and Community Rule” from 2011 to 2012.

 John Edward is a trustee of the Scottish European Educational Trust, a non-political charity which promotes unbiased education about Europe and the wider world and encourages language learning amongst young people throughout Scotland.
+He is a board member of the Association of Governing Boards of Independent Schools, and member of the Scottish Commission on School Reform, hosted by Reform Scotland.
+Colleges Scotland published an article in 2023 on the International potential of Scotland's Colleges.